Sentinel-Stratos-Strategies/Forensic-scripting-007/docs/USAGE.md

 - **Log Analysis**: Detects LLM activity and log tampering in system logs
 - **Persistence Detection**: Finds autorun mechanisms that can quietly restart AI workloads

+All detectors run locally and do not need internet access or API keys.
+If you want an offline LLM to help summarize results, see [LOCAL_LLM_OPTIONS](LOCAL_LLM_OPTIONS.md) for drop-in model suggestions.

 ## Quick Start

 ### Prerequisites